Xuzhengfu/Getting-Started-with-Python/README.md

 # hello-world
 Practice for the second time

-Zhengfu xu here, I will be an awesome data scientist！
+Zhengfu Xu here, I will be an awesome data scientist！